TypeOneAppolo/tcv-multiplayer-mod/README.md

 ## troubleshooting

 **It can't find my game.** Drag your game exe onto `Install.bat`, or paste the full path when it asks.
-It only auto checks steam, itch, downloads and desktop.
+It only auto checks itch, downloads and desktop.

 **The installer stops with a "hunk does not match" error.** Your game isn't Windows 0.5.1.
 That's the only version the patches are written against.